FedRAMP/roadmap/PROGRESS.md

 ## Sprint 11 (2025-10-13 to 2025-10-24)

 > The federal government remained shut down during all of Sprint 11; all public-facing activities have been halted, requests for comment remain open, and the phased implementation of 20x is delayed.
 >
+> Expected timelines for open roadmap items will be adjusted once the shutdown ends.
+>
 > For more information see https://fedramp.gov/shutdown